Frapais/DIY-Smart-LED-Studio-Lights/README.md

 ## ⚡ Wiring Guide

-1. Connect Sprig Thorn MOSFET
+1. Connect the [Sprig](https://www.tindie.com/products/spriglabs/sprig-esp32-c3-development-board/) microcontroller to the [Thorn](https://www.tindie.com/products/spriglabs/thorn-dual-mosfet-controller/) module
 2. Route the MOSFET outputs to the LED panel's warm and cool channels
 3. Power the Sprig and LEDs via the buck converter from the battery
 4. Optional: Add inline fuse or switch